 All eyes will now be on Jony Ive’s LoveFrom Jony.
 He has now moved on to his own design agency.
 Apple will be a client of Ive’s new design company, which the designer started with his long-time friend Marc Newson.
 “We will continue to benefit from Jony’s talents by working directly with him on exclusive projects, and through the ongoing work of the brilliant and passionate design team he has built,” said Apple CEO Tim Cook when the departure was officially announced.

 The world and Apple will surely feel his absence.
 Ive and Newson have a long history of collaborations that include the Apple Watch.
 Hopefully at LoveFrom Jony, we’ll finally see what a futuristic Apple Car design could be like amongst other innovative concepts.

 Let’s see what they have in store for us!

 Please feel free to ask questions, give feedback, and share your ideas with us!
 We are always happy to connect with members of our community.
-You can contact us directly in our Spectrum Community.

 If you enjoy using Vectornator, please rate the App and share your review.
 Thank you for being part of our community! ❤️